ajdalshov/peugeot-508-winow-wiper-repair/README.md

 Example: A7W and W5C

-Any numbers written behind this 3 characted code is production year/month.
+Any numbers written behind this 3-character code is production year/month.
 ```

 ```